ushahidi/Ushahidi_iPhone/README.markdown

 * In XCode, on your new theme folder (ex /Themes/MapATL) Right-Click > Get Info > Targets tab, uncheck Ushahidi and check your new target (ex MapATL)
 * You can now customize your app by editing the following properties in Info.plist in your new Themes folder

-##### Name and identifier of your map #####
+##### Name and Identifier #####
 * CFBundleIdentifier: unique identifier of your app (ex com.ushahidi.ios.mapatl)
 * CFBundleName: title of your application (ex MapATL)
 * CFBundleDisplayName: name of your application (ex MapATL)

-##### URL of your custom or Crowdmap deployment #####
+##### Custom Map URL #####
 * USHMapURL: URL for your map (ex http://crime.mapatl.com)
+* USHMapURLS: leaving the USHMapURL blank, you can optionally define multiple maps in the USHMapURLS dictionary

-##### Email and website for your map #####
+##### Support Email and URL #####
 * USHSupportEmail: support email for your deployment (ex crime@mapatl.com)
 * USHSupportURL: website for your deployment (ex http://crime.mapatl.com)
 * USHAppStoreURL: link on App Store to download your application (ex http://itunes.apple.com/app/ushahidi-ios/id410609585)

-##### HEX color codes to match your map styling #####
+##### Color Codes #####
-* USHNavBarColor: code for navigation bar
+* USHNavBarColor: color for navigation bar
-* USHSearchBarColor: code for searchbars
+* USHTabBarColor: color for tab bar
-* USHToolBarColor: code for toolbars
+* USHToolBarColor: color for tool bar
-* USHTablePlainColor: background color for plain tables
+* USHSearchBarColor: color for search bar
-* USHTableGroupedColor: background color for grouped tables
+* USHButtonDoneColor: color for done bar
-* USHTableEvenRowColor: color of even rows in tables
-* USHTableOddRowColor: color of odd rows in tables
-* USHTableHeaderColor: background color of header sections
-* USHTableHeaderTextColor: font color of header text
+* USHRefreshControlColor: color for refresh control
-* USHTableSelectedRowColor: background of selected rows
+* USHTableBackColor: background color for tables
-* USHVerifiedTextColor: text color for verified label
+* USHTableRowColor: text color for header
-* USHUnverifiedTextColor: text color for unverified label
+* USHTableHeaderColor: text color for header
-* USHDoneButtonColor: color of the done button
+* USHTableSelectColor: background color of selected rows

-##### Visibility of elements #####
+##### Report Settings #####
-* USHReportNewsURL: should news link be should in reports?
-* USHReportVideosURL: should videos link be should in reports?
+* USHShowReportList: boolean flag whether to show the list/map of reports (disabling will prevent the downloading and viewing of reports)
+* USHShowReportButton: boolean flag whether to show the new report button (disabling will prevent user from submitting new reports)
+* USHSortReportsByDate: sort the report list by the report date

-##### Bit.ly #####
+##### Optional URLs #####
-Optionally you can edit the Bit.ly API information, sign Up for a [Bitly Account](http://bitly.com/a/sign_up), then visit [Your bitly API Key](http://bitly.com/a/your_api_key)

-* USHBitlyApiKey: your Bit.ly API key
-* USHBitlyApiLogin: your Bit.ly API login
+Optionally you can define Privacy Policy and/or Terms Of Service URLs which require the user to visit before proceeding with the application.

+* USHPrivacyPolicyURL: optional URL for privacy policy
+* USHTermsOfServiceURL: optional URL for terms of service

-##### Twitter #####
+##### Facebook App ID #####
-Optionally you can edit the Twitter API information, sign Up for a [Twitter Dev Account](https://dev.twitter.com/apps/new), entering your application name, description, website, organization, etc then visit [Using Twitter xAuth](https://dev.twitter.com/pages/xauth) for information on obtaining xAuth which is not enabled by default.
-Note, you'll need to email api@twitter.com explaining that your mobile application requires xAuth to skip the request_token and authorize steps and jump right to the access_token step.

-* USHTwitterApiKey: your Twitter API key
+Facebook will require you to register a new app at [Facebook Developers](https://developers.facebook.com/apps)

-* USHTwitterApiSecret: your Twitter API secret
+* FacebookAppID: identifier for your Facebook app
+* CFBundleURLTypes: callback URL, update the CFBundleURLName value to fbXXXXXXXXXXXXXXX with your Facebook app id

-##### YouTube #####
+##### YouTube Credentials #####
-Optionally you can edit the YouTube API information, sign Up for a [YouTube Developer Account](https://code.google.com/apis/youtube/dashboard/gwt/index.html).
+If you would like to publish videos under your own YouTube channel, you'll need to sign up for a [YouTube Developer Account](https://code.google.com/apis/youtube/dashboard/gwt/index.html).

-* USHYoutubeUsername: your Youtube login
+* USHYoutubeUsername: Youtube login
-* USHYoutubePassword: your Youtube password
+* USHYoutubePassword: Youtube password
-* USHYoutubeDeveloperKey: your Youtube Developer Key
+* USHYoutubeDeveloperKey: Youtube Developer Key

 You should now be able to deploy your white-labelled version of the app to the Simulator for testing, enjoy!!